sinairusinek/Teaching/Github_beginners.md

 # Github Tutorial
 ## Introduction
+The Hello World project is a time-honored tradition in computer programming.
+It is a simple exercise that gets you started when learning something new.
+Let’s get started with GitHub!

-You will learn how to:
+You’ll learn how to:
-- Create and use a repository
+Create and use a repository
+Start and manage a new branch
-- Make changes to a file and push them to GitHub as commits
-- Open and merge a pull request
+Make changes to a file and push them to GitHub as commits Open and merge a pull request

-### What is GitHub?
+What is GitHub?
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
 This tutorial teaches you GitHub essentials like repositories, branches, commits, and Pull Requests.
 You’ll create your own Hello World repository and learn GitHub’s Pull Request workflow, a popular way to create and review code.
 No coding necessary